-The Introduction to Welding course is designed to provide the entry level welder with the skills necessary to secure employment in the welding industry.
-Includes math & measurement, basic safety for welders, introduction to hand tools, and blueprint reading for welders.
-The Introduction to Welding course will cover the required techniques and skills to pass the AWS D1.1 3G

-Limited Certification that may be required for employment.
+The Introduction to the Basic Welding course is designed to provide the entry level welder with the skills necessary to secure employment in the welding industry.
+It includes math & measurement, basic safety for welders, introduction to hand tools, and blueprint reading for welders.
+The Introduction to the Basic Welding course will cover the required techniques and skills to pass the AWS D1.1 3G Limited Certification that may be required for employment.

-SHORT TERM 200 hours/10 weeks EVENING Mon-Thu, 4:00-9:00 PM DATES October 3-December 20, 2022 March 1-May 18, 2023
+SHORT TERM 200 hours/10 weeks

+EVENING Mon-Thu, 4:00-9:00 PM

+DATES October 2, 2023-December 18, 2023 March 4, 2024-May 16, 2024